konveyor/asset-generation/README.md

 #### Input Manifest Support

-The library is able to process both:
+The library is able to process manifests in multiple ways:

-1. **Single Application Manifests** - Direct application definition of an individual app deployments
+1. **Single Application Manifests** - Direct application definition of an individual app deployment
 2. **Cloud Foundry Manifests** - Full CF manifests containing multiple applications under an `applications` array
+3. **Multiple Manifest Files in Folders** - When provided with a directory path, the library searches through all manifest files (both single application manifests and Cloud Foundry manifests) to find the application by name

 The discovery engine intelligently detects the manifest format and uses the appropriate parsing strategy: